From the Executive Director

-Financially, OCF ended 2015 in a strong position and continues to thrive through increased revenues at our conference centers and generous ministry partners.
-Thank you for teaming with us in “Building Christian leaders, families, fellowships…for a lifetime.”
+Financially, OCF ended fiscal year 2020 (1 June 2019 – 31 May 2020) in a strong position and continues to thrive through increased revenues at our conference centers and generous ministry partners.
+Thank you for teaming with us in “Building Christian military leaders, families, fellowships…for a lifetime.”

 The body of OCF carries the hope of Jesus Christ into the military society through its members, programs, and small group fellowships.

-Spring Canyon in Buena Vista, CO, and White Sulphur Springs in Manns Choice, PA, combined for approximately 20,261 camper days in 2015.
+Spring Canyon in Buena Vista, CO, and White Sulphur Springs in Manns Choice, PA, combined for approximately 23,407 camper days from June 2018 – May 2019.
 These centers are two of OCF’s primary training grounds for those who live, work, and minister in the military society.

 Academies & ROTC